 Spring & Summer Fertiliser Products

-Our granular lawn fertilisers deliver high levels of nitrogen, phosphate and potash to satisfy the demands of rapid spring growth.
+Our granular grass fertiliser range delivers high levels of nitrogen, phosphate and potash to satisfy the demands of rapid spring growth.

 Once autumn begins, it's time to move on to autumn and winter fertilisers.
-A winter fertiliser helps strengthen the roots, repairing damage from increased wear and tear during the summer.
+A winter grass fertilizer for the lawn helps strengthen the roots, repairing damage from increased wear and tear during the summer.

 Spring & Summer Lawn Fertiliser Equipment

 Accurately cover larger areas in less time with our extensive range of fertiliser spreaders and related equipment.
-Using a spreader from a reputable supplier ensures even coverage and reduces the risk of root burn (this would require you to get a new lawn!).
+Using a spreader from a reputable supplier ensures even coverage of fertilizer for the lawn, and reduces the risk of root burn (this would require you to get a new lawn!).

 Frequently Asked Questions

-When should I apply fertiliser on grass in spring?
+When should I apply lawn fertiliser on grass in spring?

 Spring and summer fertilisers can generally be applied during the months of April through to August when the temperatures are warmer.
-Fertilisers shouldn't be applied during periods of environmental stress, such as frosts or droughts.
+Fertilizers for the lawn shouldn't be applied during periods of environmental stress, such as frosts or droughts.

 How long do spring lawn fertilisers last?

 This depends on the fertiliser.
-Our Amvista G3 offers an extended feeding period of 8–10 weeks, whereas a long-life fertiliser, such as Amvista G6 gives prolonged release over 4–5 months, ideal for established grass.
+Our Amvista G3 offers an extended feeding period of 8–10 weeks, whereas a long-life fertiliser, such as Amvista G6 gives prolonged release over 4–5 months, an ideal fertilizer for the lawn where treating established grass.

-For best results when applying spring and summer fertiliser, follow our top tips:
+For best results when applying spring and summer lawn fertiliser, follow our top tips:

 - Use a spreader from a trusted company to ensure even coverage.